jlaundry/qtbot/README.md

 A simple golang app that helps with coordinating messages via MQTT, to help with home automation use-cases, including:

   * Sending startup messages (i.e., because you keep forgetting to turn off debug outputs)
-  * Logging messages to Azure Log Analytics
+  * Logging messages to Azure Log Analytics (with both the new DCR, and/or old MMA APIs)
   * Logging messages to Discord
+  * Sending alerts to PagerDuty

 ## Setup